Mc-Zen/quill/README.md

 The syntax works analog to Qiskit.
 Available gates are `x`, `y`, `z`, `h`, `s`, `sdg`, `sx`, `sxdg`, `t`, `tdg`, `p`, `rx`, `ry`, `rz`, `u`, `cx`, `cz`, and `swap`.
 With `barrier`, an invisible barrier can be inserted to prevent gates on different qubits to be packed tightly.
 Finally, with `tq.gate` and `tq.mqgate`, a generic gate can be created.
 These two accept the same styling arguments as the normal `gate` (or `mqgate`).

-Also like Qiskit, all qubit arguments support ranges, e.g., `tq.h(range(5))` adds a Hadamard gate on the first five qubits and `tq.cx((0, 1), (1, 2))` adds two #smallcaps[cx] gates: one from qubit 0 to 1 and one from qubit 1 to 2.
+Also like Qiskit, all qubit arguments support ranges, e.g., `tq.h(range(5))` adds a Hadamard gate on the first five qubits and `tq.cx((0, 1), (1, 2))` adds two CX gates: one from qubit 0 to 1 and one from qubit 1 to 2.

 With Tequila, it is easy to build templates for quantum circuits and to compose circuits of various building blocks.
 For this purpose, `tq.build()` and the built-in templates all feature optional `x` and `y` arguments to allow placing a subcircuit at an arbitrary position of the circuit.
 As an example, Tequila provides a `tq.graph-state()` template for quickly drawing graph state preparation circuits.

 The following example demonstrates how to compose multiple subcircuits.

 ```typ